MRAASI/Portfolio-site/README.md

 * Customize images and text.
 * Customize placement of the elements on the page (grid layout) with HTML, CSS or both.
-* Customize CSS styles applied at minimum to paragraph and heading elements.
+* Customize CSS styles applied at minimum to paragraph and heading elements..

 #### Grid-Based Layout